Creating a News Item for a Web Page

 Users may create unlimited news items for a single web page.
 Each time a news item is created for a page, an announcement for that page's updates is published to the website's news feed.
 The content of the page does not necessarily have to be updated.

-The example below demonstrates how Southeastern's Web Publishing Office has created feed items every month for its OU Campus Training page.
+The example below demonstrates how feed items are created every month for Southeastern's news releases.

 To add a feed item to a page in OU Campus, follow these steps: